lekoala/silverstripe-debugbar/README.md

 ## Introduction

 SilverStripe Debug Bar is a wrapper for [PHP DebugBar](http://phpdebugbar.com) which integrates with SilverStripe to provide more useful information about your projects.
-This can help you to easily identify performance issues, analyse environment settings and discover which parts of your code are being used.
+The Debug Bar can help you to easily identify performance issues, analyse environment settings and discover which parts of your code are being used.

 This module will: